phelmig/snowflake-mcp-server/README.md

 ## Security Considerations

 This server:
-- Enforces read-only operations (only SELECT statements are allowed)
+- Enforces read-only operations (only SELECT, SHOW, DESCRIBE, EXPLAIN, and WITH statements are allowed)
 - Automatically adds LIMIT clauses to prevent large result sets
 - Uses secure authentication methods for connections to Snowflake
 - Validates inputs to prevent SQL injection